Jin-HoMLee/ai-wedding-planner/backend/README.md

 For a quick start guide to using Postman, see the [Postman Quick Start](#postman-quick-start) section above.

 **Base URL (Development):**
 - The backend server runs on the port specified in your config (`config/default.json`).
-By default, this is usually `http://localhost:5000` (development).
+By default, this is now `http://localhost:5050` (development).
 If you want to use a different port, update the value in your config file.

 **Base URL (Production):**
 - In production, the server uses the port and host specified in your `config/production.json` (and your deployment environment).
 For example, if you deploy to a cloud provider or a remote server, your base URL might be `https://your-domain.com` or `http://<production-ip>:<PORT>`, where `<PORT>` is set in `config/production.json`.